Foundations in Dry Needling for Orthopedic Rehab and Sport Performance (SFDN1)

 - List contraindications and precautions for dry needling and intramuscular electrical stimulation application.

-- Master application of dry needling techniques for common orthopedic pathologies and sport related dysfunctions given a specific case study
+- Master application of dry needling techniques for common orthopedic pathologies and sport related dysfunctions given a specific case study.

 - Master application of intramuscular electrical stimulation for the common orthopedic pathologies and sport related dysfunctions given a specific case study.

-- Given a specific case study, correctly integrate dry needling and intramuscular electrical stimulation into the overall treatment program.
+- Pass a written and practical exam by demonstrating knowledge retention as well as correctly applying dry needling techniques and intramuscular electrical stimulation into the overall treatment program.

 Prerequisites